bitlayer-org/bitlayer-org.github.io/docs/YBTCFamily/YBTC.B/deposit.md

 ###  Functions:
 - Records amount staked, deposit timestamp, and expected yield.
 - Sole certificate for redeeming original BTC (or YBTC.B) + interest.
-- In some cases, these are **ERC-20 transferable tokens**, usable for:
-  - Secondary market trading
-  - Collateral in DeFi
-  - Re-staking into other protocols

 ---